drogue-iot/rfcs/active/0012-mqtt-proxy-device.md

 | 5            | 0   | Message is dropped |
 | 5            | 1   | `PUBACK` sent with 135 "Not authorized" |
 | 5            | 2   | Connection is closed with 155 "QoS not supported" |

+### Commands

+Another aspect of this is commands, sent from the cloud to devices.

+#### Subscribe for commands

+See "alternatives" below.

 ## Breaking changes